ingonyama-zk/developer-docs/docs/icicle/colab-instructions.md

-# Run Icicle on Google Colab
+# Run ICICLE on Google Colab

-Google Colab let's you use a GPU free of charge, it's a Nvidia T4 GPU with 16 GB of memory, capable of running latest Cuda (tested on Cuda 12.2)
+Google Colab let's you use a GPU free of charge, it's an Nvidia T4 GPU with 16 GB of memory, capable of running latest CUDA (tested on Cuda 12.2)
 As Colab is able to interact with shell commands, a user can also install a framework and load git repositories into Colab space.

 ## Prepare Colab environment

 First thing to do in a notebook is to set the runtime type to a T4 GPU.

 * in the upper corner click on the dropdown menu and select "change runtime type"

 ![Change runtime](../../static/img/colab_change_runtime.png)